 My favorite part of the yule log is the super-easy decorating technique that makes you look like a professional baker.

-Once the cake has been frosted, chill it for 20 minutes so the ganache has a chance to set.
+Once the cake has been frosted with the chocolate ganache, chill it for 20 minutes so the ganache has a chance to set.

 Then, run a fork down the sides of the frosting to form the appearance of bark.

-The same day I bake the cake and roll it with the whipped cream filling, I take a few minutes to make sugared cranberries and frosted rosemary using the same techinique.
+The same day I bake the cake and roll it with the whipped cream filling, I take a few minutes to make sugared cranberries and frosted rosemary since they can be stored at room temperature for 24 hours.

-The cranberries should dry overnight to get that gorgeous frosted look.
+The sugared cranberries and rosemary will dry overnight and get that gorgeous frosted look.
 They'll be ready to go when you're ready to decorate your cake before serving.

 I simply tucked in a few sprigs of rosemary and a couple of clusters of cranberries to mimic the look of holly berries on the yule log.